Pulse of Commerce Index: May Gain of 0.8% In a Now Discontinued Index

 Each month we've looked forward to the publication of the Pulse of Commerce Index.
 We're sad to announce that today's report was posted with the accompanying message: "Please note that the May 2012 Ceridian-UCLA Pulse of Commerce Index by UCLA Anderson School of Management will be the last report issued."

 Two months ago Ceridian and the UCLA Anderson School of Management announced that it "will no longer publish the accompanying monthly data interpretation report.
 In its place, the report will include a headline regarding the overall direction of the PCI in correlation with Industrial Production and a regional summary, all of which should be familiar from previous monthly PCI reports."

 The discontinuation of this index comes as genuine disappointment.

 The Ceridian-UCLA Pulse of Commerce Index® (PCI®), issued today by the UCLA Anderson School of Management and Ceridian Corporation rose 0.8 percent in May.
 This third straight positive month has turned the three-month moving average around, which is now growing at a rate of 2.2 percent.

-My main interest in the PCI is the three month moving average of the index adjusted for population growth over the timeframe of the index.
-My assumption is that diesel fuel demand is highly correlated with the population dependent on its benefits.
+Our main interest in the PCI is the three month moving average of the index adjusted for population growth over the timeframe of the index.
+Our assumption is that diesel fuel demand is highly correlated with the population dependent on its benefits.
 But first let's see the raw data, with and without seasonal adjustment.

 The first chart shows the PCI unadjusted and seasonally adjusted.
 As we can readily observe, the index had been trending up since end of the Great Recession, but it has yet to achieve the highs of the immediate pre-recession months and now appears stalled or slightly contracting.
 In fact, we're at approximately the level first achieved in early 2006.